Paleo Chocolate Mud Cake

 So, a while back, I bought my first 2lb bag of Otto’s Cassava Flour.
 I’ve talked about it a little bit here, but I’ve been experimenting with it more and more.
-I remade my stepmom’s southern biscuits and gravy and it is almost perfect.
-I had plans to perfect the biscuits and get that recipe posted, but of course, this cake took over.
-It’s all I could think about and it just had to be done.
+I remade my stepmom’s sausage gravy and it is just perfect.

 Now, let me tell you a little about this cake.
 Back in October, I was planning my daughter’s birthday party.
 She was turning 10 and that’s a BIG deal, you know?
 Double digits.
 So the cake had to be great.
 I started perusing Pinterest for inspiration and came across Katherine Sabbath.
 Now, that was really out of the question, I just couldn’t do anything with all those artificial colors, but the concept alone was so inspiring.
 Then I read about “mud cakes”, which honestly sounds really gross.
 But after a little more digging, it turns out mud cakes are pretty much magic.
 Like, the perfect cake.

 Naturally, I needed to make one.
 Before I found cassava flour, I had been experimenting with a slew of different gluten-free flours and starches.
 I was kind of dreading trying to come up with the right mixture of flours to get this cake just right.
 But, that didn’t have to happen.
 The only flour in this cake is cassava, and there is no grainy texture, no gummyness (common with the starches), just perfect cake texture.

 I tested it with a few variations and I will say that ghee beats coconut oil, and granulated maple sugar beats honey or maple syrup.
 Those are my personal preferences, but should you need to make the subs, it’s been tested and approved to work with either.

 - 1/4 cup Unsweetened Almond or Cashew Milk, preferably homemade